-- 1. The Counties should establish or enhance economic development programs to attract solar business and investment in the solar industry. - 2.
-The Counties should establish management positions to monitor, assist and promote solar economic activity. - 3.
-The Counties should determine how best to protect developable land for solar and adopt or amend appropriate ordinances addressing the issue. - 4.
-The Counties should create or update long-term plans for enabling transmission and take the planning lead among affected agencies. - 5.
-The Counties should compare Riverside and San Bernardino Counties, separately and as a region, with other California counties to measure solar incentives and regulations and adopt streamlined policies on a "Best Practices" basis. - 6.
-The Counties should encourage their municipalities to adopt policies that support and encourage solar development. - 7.
-Riverside and San Bernardino Counties should strive to eliminate existing barriers and establish policies attracting and supporting solar development on land suitable for such development.
+- 1. The Counties should establish or enhance economic development programs to attract solar business and investment in the local solar industry.
+Involvement of the region's Native American tribes and potential service to underserved populations should be important components of the counties' plans. - 2.
+The Counties should establish management positions to monitor, assist and promote solar economic activity and coordinate project development activities. - The Counties should determine how best to protect and promote the use of developable land for solar and adopt or amend appropriate ordinances addressing the issue. - 4.
+The Counties should create or update long-term plans to identify transmission corridors and enable transmission projects to be built or expanded and take the lead among affected agencies to assure effective coordination of permitting activities. - 5.
+The Counties should compare Riverside and San Bernardino Counties, separately and as a region, with other California counties in order to promote solar

+- incentives and regulations and remove regulatory barriers.
+The Counties should adopt streamlined policies on a "Best Practices" basis. - 6.
+The Counties should encourage municipalities to adopt policies that support and encourage solar development. - 7.
+Riverside and San Bernardino Counties should strive to eliminate existing barriers and establish policies attracting and supporting solar investment and development on land suitable for such development.